amirhshokri/laravel-filterable/README.md

 }
 ```

-3 - You can also use `OperatorEnum`:
+3 - `OperatorEnum` can be used as needed:

 ```php
 use Amirhshokri\LaravelFilterable\Main\Filter\Custom\CustomFilter;